-A cat's labor, delivery and even pregnancy is a relatively short process compared to the time it takes for humans to have babies.
-Once you suspect your cat is in labor, it'll only be a few short hours before you'll have tiny kittens to tend to.
+A cat's labor, delivery and even pregnancy is a short process compared to the time it takes for humans to have babies.
+Once you suspect your cat is in labor, it'll be a few short hours before she'll have tiny kittens to tend to.

 Labor and Delivery

 According to Purina, there are three stages to feline labor, each lasting a different amount of time.
 The length of the overall delivery will also be affected by the number of kittens born, with most cats having four to six kittens in a litter.

 - Stage 1 Labor - The cat will start looking for a place to deliver her kittens.
 She may lick her genitalia, act restless or stop eating.
 This stage can last for 24 hours to 36 hours

 - Stage 2 Labor - This stage occurs when powerful uterine contractions push a kitten into the birth canal, the fetal membranes rupture and the kitten is born.
 This can happen in as few as five minutes, but should not take any longer than 30 minutes.

 - Stage 3 Labor - After each kitten is delivered, the placenta should be expelled from the uterus.
 This will look green to black in color and, according to The Cat Care Clinic, the mother cat will usually eat it.
 The placenta is typically passed immediately after the kitten, or at least within five to ten minutes.

 After each kitten is delivered, the cat will cycle through stages two and three until all the kittens have been born.
 The total process takes two to six hours for most cats.

 There may be a delay between kittens in which the mother rests.
 This break usually takes no longer than four hours, but in some situations, the cat may enter interrupted labor.
 In this case, she will groom the kittens, relax and can start eating again before continuing the delivery.
 This rest period can even last for 24 to 36 hours.